-Dr. Bonnie Pearson Hirdes has a doctorate in Applied Psychology from the University of Toronto with a specialization in instructional design and computer-based education.
+Dr. Bonnie Pearson Hirdes has a doctorate from the University of Toronto with a specialization in instructional design and computer-based education.
 She also holds a Master’s degree in Human Services Planning from York University and a Bachelor’s degree in Psychology and Geography from University of Western Ontario.

 Before completing her PhD, Dr. Pearson Hirdes’ career focused on the use of augmentative and alternative communication systems for children, youth and adults with physical and intellectual disabilities.
 Through her leadership, the first adult clinic for augmentative and alternative communication was established at Freeport Hospital under the Assistive Devices Program of Ontario.